Beer Home Brewing – New Lessons and Discoveries

 My wife and I schemed and debated on the best approach to get the beer out for bottling.
 Ultimately, I ended up turning the faulty spigot counter-clockwise until beer began pouring out.
 I really hope the liquid didn’t get too agitated/aerated, as it flowed down into the sanitized pitcher I put in the sink.
 In retrospect, the better idea probably would have been to sanitize a ladle and slowly, scoop by scoop, move the beer into the pitcher.
 Once enough beer poured out of the tank, I was able to reach in and install the new spigot.

 Also, this could turn out to be a really stupid move, but I substituted sugar for honey in one of the bottles to see what happens.
 As it’s a sugar product, I know the yeast will convert it to alcohol, but I have no idea if it’s appropriate to use the same amount of honey as the recommended amount of sugar.
-We shall see, and hopefully nothing blows up.
+We'll see, and hopefully nothing blows up.

 One thing I was concerned about was that all the swing top bottles I have are clear.
 Dark brown and green bottles are used to keep out sunlight, which can break down the hops in the bottled beer.
 Sometimes that’s used for effect, as it adds flavor to brews like Corona.
 So it seems to be that you can use whatever bottles you want – colored or not – but be sure to store the clear ones in a dark cabinet to avoid introducing a skunky flavor.